The Creative Classroom

 Creative Percussion Activities

-Creative Percussion.htm
+Creative Percussion

 Description: A series of creative activities for Key Stages 1 & 2, based on the principle of antiphony (taking turns and contrasting two instruments, or groups of instruments.)